Like the blessed spring that finally came, our fair ‘burbs are bursting with new life.

 Now, about that wine/beer/whatever garden.

 Measuring 4.200 sq. ft. spread across three distinct indoor-outdoor sections, you simply can’t miss Lola’s Garden in Suburban Square.

-Its four-season “Trellis” occupies half the square footage and sits in the Square’s green, facing the fountain.
+Its four-season “Trellis” (above and below) occupies half the square footage and sits in the Square’s green, facing the fountain.
 It looks a bit boxy now but just wait ’til those freshly planted trees start blooming.